isaacvr/cubicdb/Done.md

 ### Bugs
 - [x] Wrong cube images due to intersection
 - [x] Timer: Error on create session because of undefined variable
+- [x] New session input does not work